Including recommendations for use in hilly Sheffield

 Hub drive models like the locally produced Juicy Roller offer a lighter and less expensive means of personal and leisure transport for less demanding duties and routes, but users can report that they do not feel as integrated/natural to ride.

 Note 1.
-All the above Mid drive motors offer a degree of ‘motor drag’ – that is because you are pedalling ‘via’ the motor, and so you are turning the internal cogs and widgets of the engine even when the assistance is switched off.
-Of course this is irrelevant when you are using the power, but it does mean you will find yourself having to make a bit more effort than on an unassisted bike (or one of the lighter ‘on demand’ powered bikes described in section 5 above) if you are pedalling with the power off, ie over the 15.5mph legal assistance cut-off point, or if you have switched off to try and eke out the battery.
+Mid drive motors offer a degree of ‘motor drag’ – that is because you are pedalling ‘via’ the motor, and so you are turning the internal cogs and widgets of the engine even when the assistance is switched off.
+Of course this is irrelevant when you are using the power, but it does mean you will find yourself having to make a bit more effort than on an unassisted bike if you are pedalling with the power off, ie over the 15.5mph legal assistance cut-off point, or if you have switched off to extend the range.

 Note 2.
 Although often assumed, in real life there seems to be no real gain from the odd model such as the Elby that ‘regenerates’ electric as you freewheel, all of which are Hub drive anyway.